Sebastián Driussi

-Sebastián Driussi (/es/; born 9 February 1996) is an Argentine professional footballer who plays as an attacking midfielder for River Plate.
+Sebastián Driussi (/es/; born 9 February 1996) is an Argentine professional footballer who plays as a forward or attacking midfielder for Argentine Primera Division club River Plate.

 Club career

 River Plate

 On 2 December 2013, Driussi made his debut for River Plate as a starter in an Argentine Primera División match against Argentinos Juniors, playing 73 minutes in a 1–0 victory.
 His first league goal for the club came over a year later, as he scored in a 2–2 draw against Unión de Santa Fé on 8 March 2015.

 Zenit Saint Petersburg

 On 8 July 2017, Driussi joined Russian side Zenit Saint Petersburg on a four-year deal.
 The transfer fee was €15 million.
 He scored his first goal for Zenit on 22 July 2017 in a brace against FC Rubin Kazan.

 His second goal came in the same game at stoppage time from a cross by teammate Domenico Criscito which helped them win their second fixture of the season under Roberto Mancini.

 On 4 May 2019, he scored a late equalizer in an away game against FC Akhmat Grozny that secured the 2018–19 Russian Premier League championship for Zenit.
 On 26 July 2021, Driussi bought out the remaining year of his contract with Zenit St.Petersburg, and left the club.